 The number of outstanding units of this fund does not change as they are traded on stock exchanges.
 Apart from listing on a stock exchange, these funds offer to buy back units.
 Thus, this provides another avenue for liquidity to investors.
 SEBI regulations ensure that these funds provide at least one or two avenues to investors for entering and exiting.

-In a close ended mutual fund, investors cannot redeem their money before the lock-in period.
+- Stability: In a close ended mutual fund, investors cannot redeem their money before the lock-in period.
 This gives the fund managers a stable asset base to work.
 It also helps the fund manager to devise strategy without worrying about the inflows and outflows from the fund.
 They need not fear to maintain liquidity since there are no redemptions.

 - Market Price: The units of close ended schemes can be bought and sold on a stock exchange.
 The actual price of the fund is determined by the demand and supply of the units of the scheme.
 This allows investors to buy or sell units at real-time prices.
 They can be traded at premium or discount of the fund’s NAV Net Asset Value.

-The close ended schemes seem to be illiquid since the fund house does not allow redemption of units until the maturity.
+- Liquidity: The close ended schemes seem to be illiquid since the fund house does not allow redemption of units until the maturity.
 However, the stock exchange allows investors to buy and sell units at real-time prices.
 Hence, close ended schemes offer a high degree of liquidity to its investors.

 One can also use Scripbox’s different return calculators that are available online for calculating their returns.

-The open ended fund offers a quick glimpse of the past performance of the fund across different market cycles.
+- Non-availability of historical performance: The open ended fund offers a quick glimpse of the past performance of the fund across different market cycles.
 However, in close ended funds, the track record is unavailable.
 Hence, investing in close ended funds attracts uncertainties.
 Investors have to solely depend on the decisions of the fund manager for the fund performance.